Ideas, Accommodations, Modifications, and Strategies for your IEP

 - longer assignments are broken down and scheduled out in pictures or words

-- AM/PM check in with a preferred staff person
+- AM/PM check-in with a preferred staff person

-- use of prompt hierarchy
+- Use of prompt hierarchy

-- to do lists
+- to do list

 - journal

-- show example of completed projects
+- show examples of completed projects

 - picture calendar or schedule